TatiSam/TasteIt/README.md

 Server side description: https://github.com/TatiSam/TasteItAPI

+## Features:
+- Discover random country from the TasteIt API on the Home page
+- Discover a list of countries from the TasteIt API on the Countries page
+- Discover a country from the TasteIt API and view country details like name, image, article, rating, comments and dishes
+- Provides the ability to register and login on the Login|Register page
+- Provides the ability to add country or dish to preferences and view a list of countries and dishes on the My Preferences page
+- Provides the ability to add rating to country by user's ip
+- Provides the ability to post/edit/delete comments for the country

 ## Architecture and Tech features Server Side
 <ul>
   <li>Written in <a href="https://www.java.com/">Java</a> language uses <a href="https://spring.io/projects/spring-boot">Spring Boot</a></li>